MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Start-Process.md

 ### -WorkingDirectory
 Specifies the location of the executable file or document that runs in the process.
-The default is the current directory.
+The default is the folder for the new process.

 ```yaml
 Type: String